Easy Recipes for Campfire Cooking Chefs

 Campfire Cinnamon Rolls

 First up, we have campfire cinnamon rolls!
-Everyone loves having a fresh cinnamon roll straight from the oven, but now you can enjoy this sweet and sticky favorite right at your campsite.
+Everyone loves having a fresh cinnamon roll straight from the oven.
+Now you can enjoy this sweet and sticky favorite right at your campsite.

 You can certainly make this dough by scratch ahead of time with your favorite recipe, but it’s much easier to just buy a container of pre-made rolls from the store.
 Some great pre-made rolls can be found from Rhodes AnyTime!® Cinnamon Rolls, Pillsbury™ Cinnamon Rolls, or any other store brand you prefer.

 Just keep the rolls in your refrigerator or cooler until it’s time to use them.
-Then, once you have a fire going and are ready to get started, open up the container, separate the rolls, and unspool them until you have long flat strands of dough.
+Wait until you have a fire going and are ready to get started.
+Then, open up the container, separate the rolls, and unspool them until you have long flat strands of dough.

 Now you just wrap the dough around skewers.
-Make sure you secure the ends well so the whole thing doesn’t fall apart while it cooks.
-If you want to add a bit of extra flavor at this point, you can roll the dough-wrapped sticks in a cinnamon-sugar mixture.
+Make sure you secure the ends well.
+You don’t want the whole thing to fall apart while it cooks.
+Want to add a bit of extra flavor at this point?
+Roll the dough-wrapped sticks in a cinnamon-sugar mixture.
 Then sit next to your campfire and hold the skewer over the heat.
 You’ll need to rotate it steadily like you would for a marshmallow.

 The rolls should begin to rise within about 10 minutes.
-Continue to cook it for a few minutes after it puffs up to make sure the interior is getting cooked as well.
-Once you’re satisfied with the roll, remove it from the heat, place it on a napkin or plate, and drizzle it with the included frosting packet.
+Continue to cook it for a few minutes after it puffs up.
+Make sure the interior is getting cooked as well.
+Once you’re satisfied with the roll, remove it from the heat.
+Then place it on a napkin or plate.
+Finally, drizzle it with the included frosting packet.
 Now you can enjoy a delicious cinnamon roll with just a hint of that smoky campfire goodness.

 The video below shows how this process works!